 3. Get Your Finances In Order

-Divorce often cost quite a bit of money, which probably doesn’t come as a surprise.
-Whether we’re talking about a simple, do-it-yourself split or a full, knock-down-drag-out courtroom trial, there are expenses every step of the way.
-Even just filing the paperwork comes with a fee.
+Divorce often costs quite a bit of money, which probably doesn’t come as a surprise.
+Whether we’re talking about a simple, do-it-yourself split or an epic knock-down-drag-out courtroom trial, there are expenses every step of the way.
+Even just filing the initial paperwork comes with a fee.

 There are forms to fill out, documents to share and collect, assets to divide, and more.
-It may initially seem like a headache to keep everything straight, but getting as organized as possible is a key step of creating a divorce strategy.
+It may initially seem like a headache to keep everything straight, but being as organized as possible is a key step in creating a divorce strategy.
 It only benefits you and your case.

 5. Gather Financial Records